Matilde90/play_ultrasonic_sensor_pi/README.md

 #### Useful commands to work with the raspberry pi:

-- I found useful to work entirely from my laptop, enabling an ssh connection to the raspberry pi.
+- I found useful to work entirely from my laptop, enabling an ssh connection to comunicate to the raspberry pi.
 Once the ssh connection is enabled, I copy data from my computer to the raspberry pi via the scp command.

 ```bash
 scp -i ~/.ssh/<your-raspberry-pi-private-key>  \